Top 5 SEO Mistakes Most People Make

 While Header Tags aren’t visible to the reader, they’re used by the search engines to understand what your page is about and where the content resides in the hierarchy.
 It’s vital to use Header Tags correctly on every page.

 ProTip: Header tags represent a hierarchy and help the search engine spider understand the content on the page.
 Use them on every page.
 Technically, Header Tags go 1-6, however, it’s unlikely you’ll ever need more than 1-3.

 - H1: This is the page’s theme (it should be your primary keyword)

 - H3: These are used to break the parts down further

 Are You Making These Common Mistakes on Your Site?

 If you’ve read through this and found yourself wondering if you’re making some of these common SEO mistakes or you know you’re making them, it’s time to fix the issues.
 Your site’s SEO can be improved.
-When you improve your SEO, you generally see improved rankings and more traffic to your site.
-Contact us today for a free SEO review and find out what needs fixed on your site.
+When you improve your SEO, you see improved rankings and more traffic to your site.
+Contact us today for a free SEO review and find out what needs to be fixed on your site.